Mid Taper Fade Curly Hair

 • If you have a beard, ask your barber to fade it smoothly into the haircut for a clean, balanced shape.

-This makes sure your cut matches your curl pattern, face shape, and personal style perfectly.
+That keeps the cut matched to your curl pattern, face shape, and personal style.

 Common Mistakes to Avoid